 Not all of the best dehumidifiers for basements come with a warranty attached to them.
 Since they tend to work hard 24 hours a day and they can be an expensive investment, you want a warranty to protect you against the unit failing.
 Check what the warranty does and doesn’t cover, whether or not your unit has one, and the warranty length.
 It can vary from a few months up to over six years.

 Having a dry basement allows you to open up the space and turn it into a fun place for your family to hang out.
 You could have a game room, music room, or an extra bedroom.

-The best dehumidifiers for basements can help you keep every area of your home safe, dry, and free of mold and mildew.
+The best dehumidifiers for basements can help you keep every area of your home safe, dry, and free of mold and mildew with humidity levels under control.
 My list of the top nine best dehumidifiers for basements give you a good starting point to shop, and the short buyer’s guide ensures you know what to keep in mind when you compare the various models.
 This way, you can pick the one that suits your needs.